 Using the Faradite TAP range with Loxone

-The Faradite TAP switch plate range provide a digital output that pluses for the duration of the button press.
+The Faradite TAP Volt Free switch plate range provides a volt free (dry contact) that pluses for the duration of the button press.
 This pulse acts as an input into the Loxone system and can then be utilised in Loxone config to provide a nearly endless range of functionality, we will look at the range of functions later in this blog.

 There are 2 varieties of TAP switches: the TAP-5 and the TAP-1.
 The TAP-5 provides 5 buttons and the TAP-1 provides a single button.
-Both TAP switches for Loxone also have an integrated 1-Wire temperature sensor.
-We will look at how to connect and configure the 1-wire temperature sensor later in the blog.
+There are also a couple of choices of fly leads when using TAP Volt Free switches with Loxone.

 Wiring the TAP Range

 There are multiple ways in which the TAP range of switches can be wired in to the Loxone system, but essentially the TAP Volt Free range uses 1 digital input per button.
 Suitable Loxone devices that have 24V digital inputs include the Miniserver, Extension, Dimmer Extension, DI Extension and Nano DI Tree.